2024-25 Catalogs

 Foundation requirements include three categories:

-• Basic Skills requirements ensure competency in composition and communication, mathematics and analytic reasoning, awareness of American history and government, and where applicable, a second language.
+• Basic Skills requirements ensure competency in composition and communication, mathematics and analytic reasoning, and where applicable, a second language.

 • Breadth of Study requirements are met by completing course work from a wide array of disciplines to ensure that graduates are broadly educated.